vlrmprjct/react.min/readme.md

 -   🥴 No local problems
 -   ❌ No browser log errors
 -   🪄 No linter or formatter issues
+-   📚 No cluttered directory structur
 -   ▶️ Instant start the app
 -   🚀 No need to set up a new react project, just instantly start coding
 -   🧪 You want to learn React
+-   🤯 Fokus

 ## Repository Template Rules